 Recessed lighting is such a popular method of providing light as it’s versatile, powerful and unobtrusive so suits most kitchen styles.
-Recessed lighting is much more than downlighting from spots and cans from the ceiling though, with recessed lighting solutions for the walls, toe kick & plinth’s, uplighters in the floor and even trimless fixtures where the light source is completely hidden with only the light being revealed.
+However it is much more than just downlighting from spots or cans on the ceiling though – with recessed lights for walls, toe kicks & plinth’s; uplighters in the floor; even trimless fixtures where only light shines through!

 So to discover what types of recessed lights will work best in a kitchen, this useful guide quickly explains each type and where to include them in your kitchen.

 Generally speaking there are 3 types to consider:

 The ceiling is the most obvious place to install lighting as the light is delivered straight down into the room, so it makes a lot of sense to keep the ceiling as uncluttered and hide as much of these ceiling lights as possible.
 As soon as powerful light sources were packaged in small lamps, the low voltage downlight was invented and the modern LED version takes on much the same design.